ksy141/openmscg/README.md

 ## Notes of Updates & Changes

+**0.2.2**

+1. Enable processing of LAMMPS trajectory in that only part of the system atoms are dumped.
+2. Fixed bugs in modeling of multiple types of UCG sites.
+3. Allow users to setup number of threads for multithreading acceleration.

 **0.2.1**

 1. The unit of input values for CGFM angular models is changed from radius to degrees.